hanijeel/resources/indi_internship_summary.md

 # numo Indi Software Engineer Internship Summary

-This documents a summary on everything I learned and did during numo indi software engineer internship (01/25/2021 - 04/23/2021).
+This page documents everything I learned and did as a Software Engineer Intern at numo indi from 01/25/2021 to 04/23/2021.
+The internship provided an invaluable opportunity to understand the daily routine of a software engineer and to experience SDLC & DevOps process.

 ---

-(Insert TLDR summary here)

----

-## Interacted with..
+## Technical Details

 ### Languages
 (in the order of frequency)